-Catchment Area
+Catchment area

-Our catchment area is in the middle of the map, bordered by the blue line.
-It can be viewed in more detail at devon.cc/schoolareamaps to confirm whether addresses close to the boundary are inside or outside our area.
-We make measurements for admissions purposes to and from the green star for this school.
+The catchment area can be viewed in more detail at http://map.devon.gov.uk/dccviewer/schoolarea.
+For admissions purposes, we measure straight-line distances from the green star marker for the school.
 We welcome admissions applications for children living inside and outside our catchment area.